dgkf/debugadapter/README.md

-1. `execute` mode, where A file is used as a script for execution, in which case `debugadapter` will launch a new debug server, register breakpoints and provide a debug `REPL` within your client if it provides the capability and allow you to step through the script.
+1. `execute` mode, where A file is used as a script for execution, in which case `debugadapter` will launch a new debug server, register breakpoints and provide a debug `REPL` within your client if it provides the capability and allow you to step through the script (not currently implemented).

 2. `attach` mode, where your client will attach to a running server, running as a background process to an interactive session.